Contemplative Psychotherapy—Master of Arts

 - Become part of a closely connected student community that will help you refine your interpersonal skills and more fully understand yourself.

-- Take meditation practicum classes each semester and work with an individual meditation instructor.
+- Take Buddhist Psychology classes each semester and work with an individual meditation instructor.

 - Take part in weekly Clinical Tutorial Groups during your internship year with two other students and two clinical faculty.
 A specially designed meditation practice helps you and your colleagues develop the ability to "be present in relationship."